-Empire State Building offers amazing views of the city of New York from its observatories on the 86th and 102nd floors.
+The Empire State Building offers stunning views of New York City from its observation decks on the 86th and 102nd floors.

-You can experience its magic any day as it is open all days of the year from 8 am to 2 am.
+You can experience its magic any day as it opens all days of the year.

-More than 3.5 Million people visit Empire State Building every year.
+More than 4 Million people visit the Empire State Building every year.

 Check some of the best Empire State Building facts –

-Ever since the Empire State Building was inaugurated (1931), it has been a very popular destination for Hollywood movies.
+Ever since the Empire State Building was inaugurated in 1931, it has been a top-rated Hollywood movie destination.

-The most popular culture representation of this building was in King Kong (1933) in which the lead character, climbs to the top of the building.
+The most famous cultural representation of this building was in King Kong (1933), in which the lead character climbs to the top of the building.

-For this film’s 15th anniversary, a huge 90-foot tall inflatable King Kong was placed on the building mast above the observation deck by the artist Robert Vicino.
+For this film’s 15th anniversary, a massive 90-foot tall inflatable King Kong was placed on the building mast above the observation deck by the artist Robert Vicino.

-Hollywood has featured the ESB in more than 250 movies till date.
+Hollywood has featured the ESB in more than 250 movies to date.

-The Empire State Building has proudly rolled out the red carpet to numerous famous visitors.
+The Empire State Building has proudly rolled out the red carpet to numerous celebrities.

-You can search up the name of the celebrity of your wish and most probably you will find them posing for the camera on the observation deck.
+You can search for your favorite celebrity, and you are sure to find them snapped on the observation deck.

 It was inaugurated forty-five days ahead of its projected opening date.

-In the 1890s a hotel called Waldorf Astoria was constructed on this land.
+In the 1890s, the Waldorf Astoria Hotel was constructed on the same land.

-After 30+ years – in 1929 – this hotel was demolished and in its place, the Empire State Building was built.
+In 1929, the hotel was demolished, and the iconic Empire State Building was built.

-Today, these buildings are referred to as Empire State’s architectural ancestors.
+That is why these buildings are also known as the Empire State’s architectural ancestors.

-Empire State Building’s upper tower was originally designed as a mooring mast for airships.
+Empire State Building’s upper tower was to be a mooring mast for airships.

-Sadly, this purpose failed since the high winds near the building’s rooftop made it impossible for pilots to negotiate.
+Sadly, the building owners couldn’t take this plan forward because the high winds near the building’s rooftop made it impossible for pilots to negotiate.

-Note: A mooring mast, or mooring tower, is a structure designed to allow for the docking of an airship outside of an airship hangar or similar structure.
-More
+A mooring mast, or mooring tower, is a structure designed to allow for an airship docking outside of an airship hangar or similar facility.

 The Empire State Building’s inauguration coincided with the Great Depression in the United States.

-With everybody playing it safe, much of the office space in Empire State Building was empty.
+With everybody playing it safe, much of the office space in the Empire State Building was empty.

-Three crew members and 11 people working in the building were killed in the accident.
+When the plane crashed into the building, three crew members and 11 people working in the building were killed.

 The building didn’t suffer much damage.

-This allowed the region’s television stations to broadcast from the building.
+The owners installed a 68-meter (222 feet) long antenna tower on top, which allowed the region’s television stations to broadcast from the Empire State Building.

-When Empire State Building was constructed Chrysler Building used to be the tallest building in the World.
+When construction on the Empire State Building began, the Chrysler Building was the tallest building in the world.

 After its construction, the ESB was the world’s tallest building for nearly 40 years.

-Since 1994, on February 14, Valentine’s Day weddings have been taking place at ESB.
+Since 1994, on 14th February, Valentine’s Day weddings have been taking place at the Empire State Building.

 More than 250 couples have exchanged their wedding vows here ever since the practice began.

-The couples who get married here, get one free pass to the ESB each year on 14th February i.e. their wedding anniversary.
+The couples who get married here get one free pass to the Empire State each year on 14th February, i.e., their wedding anniversary.

 Yes, you read it right.
-The Empire State Building is so large that, it has been designated its own zip code: 10118.
+The Empire State Building is so large that it has its own zip code: 10118.

-In fact, now there are 43 other buildings in New York City that have their own ZIP Codes.
+After the Empire State Building, there are now 43 other buildings in New York City with their own ZIP Codes.

-Its aesthetic three-storey high lobby runs parallel to 33rd and 34th Streets.
+Its aesthetic three-story high lobby runs parallel to 33rd and 34th Streets.

 It contains storefronts on both its Northern and Southern sides.

-The major highlights of the lobby include the Art Deco ceiling murals inspired by, both the sky and the Machine Age made in 24-karat Gold and Aluminum leaf which are installed in the lobby ceilings.
+The lobby’s major highlights include the Art Deco ceiling murals inspired by both the sky and the Machine Age made in 24-karat Gold and Aluminum leaf in the lobby ceilings.

 One of the most remarkable images of New York City hangs on the wall right above the front desk in the Fifth Avenue lobby.

-It is a depiction of the building itself with numerous beams of lights radiating from its mast.
+It is a depiction of the building itself with numerous beams of light radiating from its mast.

 There are sensational restaurants located in the building’s main lobby.

-As of today, ESB has thousands of programmable LED lights which are used to observe and celebrate important events and holidays.
+Today, ESB has thousands of programmable LED lights used to observe and celebrate important events and holidays.

-The tower lights were temporarily, shut off in November 1973 due to the energy crisis at the time and were turned on again in July 1974.
+The tower lights were temporarily shut off in November 1973 due to the energy crisis and were turned on again in July 1974.

-In 2012, Empire State Building got its new LED lighting system which can display 16 million distinct colors.
+In 2012, the Empire State Building got its new LED lighting system, displaying 16 million distinct colors.